Find the daemon that fits your team’s operational debt

 - Do not modify GitHub state.

-- Do not post more than one digest for the same UTC date.
+- Do not create more than one digest message for the same UTC date.

 - Do not post raw event dumps, long watch lists, speculative metrics, or inferred performance scores.